 SHANGHAI OPENING

-London-based department store Harrods is setting up its first overseas location in Shangai’s Pudong district.
-Following a decade of doing business in China, the company announced it would increase investment through a permanent brick-and-mortar Chinese establishment to capitalise on the increasing craving for luxury product among China’s growing middle class.
-The new store, called The Residence, is set to occupy some 5,000 square feet (464 square meters) and will only serve private shoppers, with a particular focus on illennials.
+London-based department store Harrods is setting up its first overseas location in Shanghai’s Pudong district.
+Following a decade of doing business in China, the company announced it would increase its investment through a permanent brick-and-mortar Chinese establishment to capitalise on the increasing craving for luxury product among China’s growing middle class.
+The new store, called The Residence, is set to occupy some 5,000 square feet (464 square meters) and will only serve private shoppers, with a particular focus on millennials.

 www.harrods.com